 Vicenarian Richard travels to Thailand and finds himself in possession of a strange map.
 Rumours state that it leads to a solitary beach paradise, a tropical bliss.
 Excited and intrigued, he sets out to find it.

-Dermot Mulroney and Jessica Hecht both appeared on the show Friends (1994) for multiple episodes.
+Dermot Mulroney and Jessica Hecht appeared on Friends (1994).
 See more »

 J. Edgar Hoover: